digitalideation/gencg_h2201/notes/day01/readme.md

 Draw all possible geometric shapes you can generate with your software.

+### 4) Iteration + randomness

+Build a grid, add some randomness to it (different elements in the grid).

+### 5) Map

+Build a map of an imaginary place.

 ## Deliverables

 * Documentation and thoughts on Computing without computers (photos, short analysis & take away from the games)
-* Code and documentation on Computing with computers
+* Code and documentation on Computing with computers, start writing about it in your journal, add some gifs.
-* Include a scan or photo of your drawings in the post
+* Include a scan or photo of your drawings in the post(s).

 ## Tools